Associate Director / Director, Government Affairs EUMEA

 BioMarin is the world leader in delivering therapeutics that provide meaningful advances to patients who live with serious and life-threatening rare genetic diseases.
 We target diseases that lack effective therapies and affect relatively small numbers of patients, many of whom are children.
 These conditions are often inherited, difficult to diagnose, progressively debilitating and have few, if any, treatment options.
 BioMarin will continue to focus on advancing therapies that are the first or best of their kind.

 By providing a foundation for all operations company wide, BioMarin’s General and Administrative teams support our mission of providing first and best in class therapeutics to patients who live with rare diseases.
 Our teams include groups such as finance, legal, human resources, corporate compliance and ethics, and information technology.
 Come join our team and make a meaningful impact on patients’ lives.

 The core areas of responsibility for this position will include: strategy development, coalition building and legislative analysis.
-The Associate Director must be able to effectively anticipate, track and analyse the full implications of policy issues that could impact BioMarin’s commercialised products, pipeline assets, or operating environment in the broadest sense.
+The Associate Director / Director must be able to effectively anticipate, track and analyse the full implications of policy issues that could impact BioMarin’s commercialised products, pipeline assets, or operating environment in the broadest sense.

-The Associate Director will strive at all times to interact productively with the company’s cross-functional environment in the region, working in close connection with other functions such as: Market Access, Regulatory and Regulatory Policy, DevSci Patient Advocacy, Medical Affairs and Corporate Communications amongst others.
+The Associate Director / Director will strive at all times to interact productively with the company’s cross-functional environment in the region, working in close connection with other functions such as: Market Access, Regulatory and Regulatory Policy, DevSci Patient Advocacy, Medical Affairs and Corporate Communications amongst others.

 Responsibilities and Deliverables